roseengineering/usbwatch/README.md

 $ sudo $(which python) usbwatch.py --reset 1-01.04.02.04
 ```

-Or if I have the same REST server running I can also do the following:
+Or using the REST server above, I can also reset it with curl:

 ```
 $ curl -d 1-01.04.02.04 http://luna.local/reset